-The CNCG Committee held one meeting in 2017 and held an "in-camera" session without the presence of management of the Corporation at the end of the meeting.
+The CNCG Committee held one meeting in 2018 and held "in-camera" sessions without the presence of management of the Corporation at the end of the meeting.

-The CNCG Committee retained the services of Mercer and PricewaterhouseCoopers, independent advisory firms, to assist in the valuation of LTI awards and provide recommendations to the Committee.
-Total professional fees billed for these scopes of work were \$12.625 and \$38,875 in fiscal 2017 and 2016, respectively.
+The CNCG Committee retained the services of Mercer and PricewaterhouseCoopers, independent advisory firms, to assist in the valuation of LTI awards and provide recommendations to the Board.
+Total professional fees billed for these scopes of work were \$54,338 and \$12,625 in fiscal 2018 and 2017, respectively.